Publications

 Elucidating the role of potassium addition on the surface chemistry and catalytic properties of cobalt catalysts for ammonia synthesis, „RSC Advances”

-Ronduda H., Zybert M., Patkowski W., Ostrowski A., Sobczak K., Moszyński D., i Raróg-Pilecka W., Elucidating the role of potassium addition on the surface chemistry and catalytic properties of cobalt catalysts for ammonia synthesis, „RSC Advances”, 2024, t.14, s.
+Ronduda H., Zybert M., Patkowski W., Ostrowski A., Sobczak K., Moszyński D., Raróg-Pilecka W., Elucidating the role of potassium addition on the surface chemistry and catalytic properties of cobalt catalysts for ammonia synthesis, „RSC Advances”, 2024, t.14, s.
 23095–23108.

 DOI: